Lamya's Poem: Release

 An excerpt from the film was screened at the 2020 Annecy International Animation Film Festival in the Works in Progress stream, before the completed film premiered at Annecy in 2021.
 WestEnd Films has international distribution rights, while ICM Partners holds North American rights.

-Freestyle Digital Media acquired the North American DVD and VOD rights and will be released on digital HD internet, cable, and satellite platforms on February 21, 2023.
+Freestyle Digital Media acquired the North American DVD and VOD rights and released the film on digital HD online, cable, and satellite platforms on February 21, 2023.

-On review aggregator Rotten Tomatoes, Lamya's Poem has an approval rating of 100% based on 6 reviews with an average rating of 7 out of 10.
+On review aggregator Rotten Tomatoes, Lamya's Poem has an approval rating of 90% based on 10 reviews with an average rating of 7 out of 10.